-Aspiring and established authors alike will benefit from my fiction editorial services.
+Aspiring and established authors alike will benefit from my editorial services.
 Editing will help your work, whether you plan to approach traditional publishers or intend to self-publish.

 My non-fiction editorial services are available for business communications such as grants, proposals, reports, newsletters, press releases, and more.
 I have a background in business administration and experience in producing marketing materials.